 9th Grade came to an end and I was eager to go my native place.
 However my father asked me to work in a printing press which was owned by his friend, everyday I cursed myself for being born in that family, I had to go to the printing press and work till 7 pm.
 I liked learning new things, but not at the cost of missing the quality time with my grandmother and my friends.
 However, I learned the art of block printing and binding books.
 I started hard binding all my books from then on.

-10th started, and teachers started telling about the importance and also about how the papers will be corrected by someone else.
-Studying for exams was the last thing on my mind, my father had a huge bookshelf and a great collection of books, I started reading Mahabharat and his MA books (on Indian and world history) without his knowledge.
-I had interest in every subject and I wanted to learn new things, but the constraint was we never had any a free library nearby.
-The other thing that I aspired for was to play cricket at the highest level and I always harbored the dream of playing alongside Sachin Tendulkar.
-The problem with me was instead of focusing on scoring runs, my focus was just to exhibit to my classmates that I can play well, so whenever we play matches, a lot of things go in to my head and I screw up and will spend a week or so feeling bad about the screw up.
-There was a match on a Sunday, and Saturday evening my father beat me severely for leaving the utensils on the floor when he came and he kicked me (literally) out of the house.
-I was terrified, not because he kicked me out of the house, but because there was no way of getting permission to go and play in the match the next day.
+The classes for the 10th grade commenced, and teachers started telling us about the importance of 10 grade and how there would be a single common exam for all the students of the state.
+Studying for exams was the last thing on my mind, my father had a big collection of books, I started reading Mahabharat and his MA books (on Indian and world history) without his knowledge.
+I had tremendous interest in learning new things, but there was no free library nearby.
+I also aspired to play cricket at the highest level and harbored the dream of playing alongside Sachin Tendulkar.
+The problem with me was instead of focusing on scoring runs, I focused more on proving a point to my classmates.
+Whenever we played a match, too many things went in to my head and I often got out at the wrong time.
+I will then spend a week or so feeling bad about screwing it up.
+Learning from my past mistakes I was mentally prepared to approach the game with the right attitude.
+That match was scheduled on a Sunday, and the day before my father beat me severely and threw me out (again literally) of the house for for leaving the utensils on the floor.
+I was terrified, not because he kicked me out of the house, but because there was no way of playing the match the next day.

-For a change I was happy despite being in Chennai and not going to my native.
-Only later I came to know that these things were just the beginning of a glorious period in my life.
+For a change I was happy despite being in Chennai.
+It did not dawn on me until another 3 months that it was just the beginning of a glorious period in my life.